 The easiest way to locate electric vehicle charging stations is by using another piece of popular technology: your smartphone.
 There are several apps that provide electric car charging station maps.
 The AAA Mobile app, available for both iPhone and Android platforms, lists all charging stations in your area (as does AAA’s online TripTik Travel Planner).

-In late 2018, Google Maps unveiled a feature that lets users discover charging stations on their route.
+Google Maps also has a feature that lets users discover charging stations on their route.
 Simply searching terms such as “EV charging” or “EV charging stations” will pinpoint all the nearest locations.
 It will also show drivers the types of ports available, the number of ports at the site and their charging speeds.

 Another useful tool is the ChargePoint app.
 With more than 60,000 locations, ChargePoint is the largest network of electric vehicle charging stations in the US.
 The company’s app goes one step further by informing users in real-time how many ports are available for use.